.

 liberal.adjective

-willing to understand and respect other people's ideas, opinions and feelings; generous or given in large amounts (a liberal supply of lemonade for the children at the park); not exact (a liberal interpretation of the original play); unstinting in generosity; not stingy; liberal education (a kind of education which encourages you to develop a large range of interests and knowledge and respect for other people's opinions); someone with liberal opinions or principles
+generous or given in large amounts (a liberal supply of lemonade for the children at the park); unstinting in generosity; not stingy; not exact (a liberal interpretation of the original play); liberal education (a kind of education which encourages you to develop a large range of interests and knowledge and respect for other people's opinions); someone with liberal opinions or principles

 liberal.noun,.plural.liberals

-a person with liberal ideas or opinions; a member of a Liberal political party
+an individual; with liberal ideas or opinions; a member of a political party that is called Liberal, but is often a misnomer

 liberally.adverb